Friday, November 19, 2010

 So I sigh.
 My stomach hurts a little.
 I sniff and tear up because I'm amazed by the glory and frightened by the wait.
 Regardless, God knows what He's doing and makes no bones about proving Himself either.

-ed loose of the tiny savings the ministry had...when I took it out and handed it over to God, literally within minutes He provided.
+When I turned loose of the tiny savings the ministry had...when I took it out and handed it over to God, literally within minutes He provided.
 He doubled the money.

 When I handed the check over to the teller she asked if I wanted the money in savings (after she squealed "Wickedly cool!!!) and I didn't hesitate.